jrecinos98/GauchoRides/README.md

 2. On project's root directory, run: `sudo npm start`
 3. Once you have selected the method you want to run the application with, wait until the Javascript bundle finishes building and the application is launched.

+You may encounter warnings when you run the project.
+It is generally okay to ignore them as they do not impede you from testing the app.

 For more option and scripts available read the [Available Scripts](#available-scripts) section.